 The individual income tax is paid to the state in annual or quarterly payments or in withholdings from wages and other payments.
 Taxpayers file a return in April to settle the tax liability or credit for the previous year.

-Currently, the lion’s share of individual income tax collections (85.41 percent in FY 2023) are apportioned to the General Revenue Fund, with the remainder divided between the 1017 Fund (8.34 percent), the Teachers’ Retirement Fund (5.25 percent) and the Ad Valorem Reimbursement Fund (1.00 percent).
+As of FY 2024, the lion’s share of individual income tax collections (85.41 percent) are apportioned to the General Revenue Fund, with the remainder divided between the 1017 Fund (8.34 percent), the Teachers’ Retirement Fund (5.25 percent) and the Ad Valorem Reimbursement Fund (1.00 percent).

 Individual income tax collections totaled $4.162 billion in FY 2022, accounting for 35.0 percent of total state tax revenue.